Suitcases on a rainy road in Ireland. Planning what to pack for Ireland?

 Sunglasses and hats are great, but don’t let them take up all your packing space.

 A good mix!
 Bring your sunnies and a hat for the bright days, but don’t forget your rain gear.
-That way, you’re prepared no matter what the weather throws at you.
+The addition of Waterproof trousers, shoes, and a jacket means you’re prepared no matter what the weather throws at you.

 5. Thick, Heavy Coats